jbcodeforce/ML-studies/docs/ml/generative-ai.md

     * Are you using AI in your current business applications, or processes?
     * What are current/past successes by adopting AI in the business execution?
     * What is the current level of ML support needed for your technical staff?
+    * Do you need capabilities like summarization, text generation, speech recognition?
+    * How will you monitor model performance and detect model drift over time?

+???- question "Generative AI current adoption"
     * How familiar with Generative AI? and its common use cases?

-???- question "Generative AI"
-    * Do you have tried to tune an existing generative models?
     * What GenAI technologies have you/are you evaluating?
     * Have you started prototyping?
     * Do you have AI-powered products or features on your roadmap?
+    * Do you have tried to use an existing generative models? to tune it?
     * What are the current process to evaluate Gen AI models?
     * What is your risk appetite for model hallucination and its potential consequences?
     * How do you plan to do domain  adaptation?
 Do you plan to pre-train, fine-tune or do some in-context  prompting for domain adaptation?
+    * How frequently data changes?
+How frequently do you expect to need to retrain models with new data?

 ???- question "Integration needs"